jwtlake/thermal-sensor/README.md

 - Tests!!
 (Could have saved myself many hours if I would have started with some. haha...)
 - UI for inicial configuration
 - Fully implement sensor key functionality (client should make a request for a server api key.)
+- Come up with a good way to support other sensor brands/models.
+- Impliment stand alone logging
 - Lots more im sure...